-The first room of this small museum focuses on the Imperial Japanese Army's secret program to develop chemical weapons on Okunoshima.
-Mustard gas and tear gas were produced in factories on the island.
-In addition, a type of incendiary bomb developed in Japan called a balloon bomb (fugo) was manufactured here.
+Mustard gas and tear gas were produced in factories on the island along with weapons such as the balloon bomb (fugo), a hydrogen balloon attached with a small incendiary bomb.
 The fugo was designed as an inexpensive weapon that could ride on the jet stream over the Pacific Ocean to drop bombs on American cities.